lfsgroup/bank/README.md

 ## Bugs / Issues

 - Institution matching with Branch
   - Once it's matched a branch via `bsb.csv` dataset, it then tried to match the corresponding bank via the `institution.csv` dataset.
 It currently matches via the institution code, ie "ANZ" or "CBA", but there are mutiple insitutions with the same name.
-Instead we should be matching on the BSB number, ie column 3 in in
+Instead we should be matching on the BSB number, ie column 3 in `institution.csv`.

 - Loading data will panic
   - The current `loadData` function runs at startup, but will `panic`, if an error occurs.